olsscripts/olssite/README.md

 Description
 --------

-olssite is a one-click installation script for OpenLiteSpeed.
-Using this script, you can quickly and easily install OpenLiteSpeed with some modified config settings.
-We also provide a **-s** parameter that will automatically install your site with an SSL Certificate.
+olssite is a one-click installation script for OpenLiteSpeed with a website running SSL.
+Using this script, you can quickly and easily install OpenLiteSpeed with some modified config settings giving you the advantage of not having to further tweak OLS Admin before your site is fully up and running.

+There is an **-s** parameter that will automatically install your site with an SSL Certificate.

 Running olssite